 Because several of our programs currently require the use of proprietary rights held by third parties, the growth of our business will likely depend in part on our ability to maintain and exploit these proprietary rights.
 In addition, we may need to acquire or in-license additional intellectual property in the future.
 We may be unable to acquire or in-license any compositions, methods of use, processes or other intellectual property rights from third parties that we identify as necessary for our product candidates.
 We face competition with regard to acquiring and in-licensing third-party intellectual property rights, including from a number of more established companies.
 These established companies may have a competitive advantage over us due to their size, cash resources and greater clinical development and commercialization capabilities.
 In addition, companies that perceive us to be a competitor may be unwilling to assign or license intellectual property rights to us.
-We also may be unable to acquire or in-license third-party intellectual property rights to us.
-We also may be unable to acquire or in-license third-party development or other activities covered by these patents.
+We also may be unable to acquire or in-license third-party intellectual property rights on terms that would allow it to make an appropriate return on our investment, and we may not be able to market products or perform research and development or other activities covered by these patents.